Wednesday, April 24, 2024

 Thed went home and slept uneasily for the night and spent the next two months in the horrors of a nightmare involving his wife's execution.

-On the morning of the four month anniversary of her death, Thedrick opened the door to start his morning chores as he always did, once again finding another necklace as the first one, this one many more locks of hair than the first he'd found.
+On the morning of the four month anniversary of her death, Thedrick opened the door to start his morning chores as he always did, once again finding another necklace as the first one, this one had many more locks of hair than the first he'd found.
 By this point he'd put it together that they'd been a sort of trophy necklace for the Wytch Hunters.
 They used the locks of hair of the alleged Wytches to count their successes and wore them in public as a status symbol.

 Panrick had been a farmer at one point who'd experienced a number of bad years eventually turning in his plow for the lucrative business of Wytch Hunting.
 Panrick had already made a name for himself between many of the townships here and in Sharlesbury.
 Sharlesbury was the first town where it became a sanctified means of dealing with Wytchcraft as Father Elias Wilsen had been the first representative of the clergy to kill a Wytch.
-That act of approval led to the arrival of the strangers who'd made the Wytch Hunt into what it was today.
+That act of approval led to the arrival of the strangers who'd made the Wytch Hunt into what it was at that time.
 A powerful force in shaping the future of the continent.

 Panrick had been the hunter who'd proposed that the absence of good weather and the bad crops were the results of Thed's wife singing to the chickens every afternoon.
 Also it was likely that the same singing was responsible for Thed's higher yield of eggs.
 The investigation had started shortly thereafter as a result and much of the evidence and testimony was provided by Panrick at the trial.
 Panrick had also attended his wife's execution and now here too was Panrick's trophy necklace with a lock of his deceased wife's hair.
 Thed assumed correctly that Panrick was now dead and that if he turned the necklace into the deputy, he would become a suspect in his murder.
 If both Panrick's and Dannias' necklaces were found, he would be wrongly convicted and join his wife shortly thereafter.
 Someone was letting him know that they'd been killed in retribution for his wife's death.